Himanshukumar56/finance-visualizer-iii/README.md

 3.  **Configure Project:** Vercel should automatically detect that you are using Create React App and apply the correct settings.
 The `vercel.json` file in the repository will handle the backend routing.
 4.  **Add Environment Variables:** In the Vercel project settings, add your `ATLAS_URI` environment variable.
 This is crucial for the deployed application to connect to your database.
 5.  **Deploy:** Click the "Deploy" button.
 Vercel will build the frontend, deploy the serverless function from the `/api` directory, and your application will be live.

+## Contributing

+Contributions are welcome!
+If you have any ideas, suggestions, or bug reports, please open an issue or submit a pull request.